 This example shows that without adjusting the cashflows we now effectively forget about this difference of 100 and we will never collect it in a cashflow forecast.
 If we cease trading and don’t budget sales beyond May we should expect to collect on all outstanding Debtors.
 This doesn’t occur because we have not adjusted for the variance in Debtors movement in the actuals period (Cell N26 highlighted in red).

 This example is set up in the same way with a 100 variance in Debtors for March.
-While this example only includes 1 account it is easy to see that the 100 variance is attributed to Sales A. In a real-world example there are more than likely many sales accounts.
-Calxa does not store invoice or transaction level detail but rather analyses the monthly movements on accounts to calculate a statistical cashflow forecast.
+While this example, only includes 1 account it is easy to see that the 100 variance is attributed to Sales A. In a real-world example there are more than likely many sales accounts.
+Calxa does not store invoice or transaction level detail but rather analyses the monthly movements on accounts.
+It calculates a statistical cashflow forecast.
 So if we don’t know about specific transactions how do we adjust for the debtor variance and on which accounts?
 This example will show how we employ an adjustment ratio.

 The Adjustment Ratio